TheWidlarzGroup/react-native-video/README.md

 // on a single screen if you like.

 <Video source={{uri: "background"}}   // Can be a URL or a local file.
-       poster="https://baconmockup.com/300/200/" // uri to an image to display until the video plays posterResizeMode="contain"              // Poster resize mode.
-One of contain (default), cover, stretch, center, repeat ref={(ref) => {
+       ref={(ref) => {
          this.player = ref
        }}                                      // Store reference
-       rate={1.0}                              // 0 is paused, 1 is normal.
-       volume={1.0}                            // 0 is muted, 1 is normal.
-       muted={true|false}                      // Mutes the audio entirely.
-Default false paused={true|false}                     // Pauses playback entirely.
-Default false resizeMode="cover"                      // Fill the whole screen at aspect ratio.* repeat={true|false}                     // Repeat forever.
-Default false
        playInBackground={true|false}           // Audio continues to play when app entering background.
 Default false playWhenInactive={true|false}           // [iOS] Video continues to play when control or notification center are shown.
-Default false ignoreSilentSwitch={"ignore"}           // [iOS] ignore | obey - When 'ignore', audio will still play with the iOS hard silent switch set to silent.
-When 'obey', audio will toggle with the switch.
-When not specified, will inherit audio settings as usual. progressUpdateInterval={250.0}          // [iOS] Interval to fire onProgress (default to ~250ms) onBuffer={this.onBuffer}                // Callback when remote video is buffering onEnd={this.onEnd}                      // Callback when playback finishes
+Default false onBuffer={this.onBuffer}                // Callback when remote video is buffering onEnd={this.onEnd}                      // Callback when playback finishes
        onError={this.videoError}               // Callback when video cannot be loaded